 You need to have a comfortable and lightweight handle with sufficient grip, even when it's wet, that will transmit the delicate vibrations of a big Walleye picking up your Leech, and cork fits the bill perfectly.
 A nice, new, fresh, clear, high quality cork grip is a beautiful thing!
 However, the quality of cork varies greatly along with the price.
 Most rod manufacturers base the grade of cork used in their rods on the overall cost of the rod; you will get the best cork with the most expensive rods.

 The reel seat holds the reel on the rod.
-Many inshore anglers prefer graphite seats with a cutout that allows you to feel the blank.
-The cheapest rods will use reel seats that don't have a plastic cushion inside the metal hoods that the feet of the reel fit into.
-These seats will often rust and stain your reel.
-They can bind up, too, making it difficult to remove your reel.
-Most rods from a big box store, particularly those made offshore, will have cardboard spacers between the reel seat and the rod blank that will dampen vibration and can tear easily, especially when it gets wet, allowing the seat and the reel to rotate on the rod; not a good thing!
+Typically, your hand placement is on the seat.
+Every vibration, tick, and thump if felt through this.
+It's a very important part of the rod!
+Ergonomic seats help with fatigue and all day fishing.
+What's beneath the reel seat is just as important.
+Many rods from a big box store, particularly those made offshore, will have cardboard, rope, or particle board as spacers between the reel seat and the rod blank that will dampen vibration and can tear easily, especially when it gets wet, allowing the seat and the reel to rotate on the rod; not a good thing!
 I have repaired very expensive rods that are built this same way.
-I exclusively use dense core or graphite arbors.
+I exclusively use dense core, fiberglass or graphite arbors.

 When you take all these factors into consideration it's easy to see why the best rods cost so much money.
 This is especially true of modern rods, since anglers demand fast, crisp actions, the lightest weight possible, and the ability to take a beating on the deck of your boat, in the rod locker, or in the back of your pickup.
 I can promise you that a custom rod built by a crafter who has the correct tools and knowledge about your specific application can produce a rod that will exceed anything off a shelf.